skaurus/personal-page/content/CV.md

 - salary and hardware budgeting
 - finding resources
 - just a general problem-solving
-- also, I developed an architecture for a new type of advertising that required integration between three services, with tens of thousands of dollars in revenue per month
+- also, I developed an architecture for a new type of advertising that required integration between three services, with eventual revenue per month in hundreds of thousands of dollars

 I did mostly fine, but it was not fun at all.